6 trends paving the way for greener travel

 Yes, you can help make travel greener too!

-No matter whether you’re traveling to Costa Rica for your family vacation, jetting off to Shanghai for that all-important business trip, or meeting your team for a retreat somewhere in the Caribbean (lucky you) -
+No matter whether you’re traveling to Costa Rica for your family vacation, jetting off to Shanghai for that all-important business trip, or meeting your team for a retreat somewhere in the Caribbean (lucky you) - there are many ways you can be a greener traveler.

 Here are just a few quick travel tips on what you can easily do to travel more sustainably: